rosslh/rosshill.ca/content/webofdevs.md

 tags: [typescript, svelte, nestjs, postgresql]
 ---

 I built <a href="https://webofdevs.com/" target="_blank" rel="noopener">Web of Devs</a> as a curated directory of personal developer websites, portfolios, and homepages.
-Visitors browse for inspiration, favorite the ones that stand out, and submit their own.
+Visitors browse for inspiration, favourite the ones that stand out, and submit their own.

 Most "best portfolio" lists are someone's blog post from 2019 with broken links.
 I wanted something living.
 Developers sign in with GitHub, submit their site, and as long as it clears a quality bar it gets in: a personal site (not a company or product page), with real content, a description of the author, evident design effort, working mobile layout, HTTPS, a sub-two-second load, no obvious bugs, English copy, and headers that allow iframe embedding.